← Back to trust

 5.2.
 CCIP (2022–2025): interface abstraction

 CCIP (Cross-Chain Interoperability Protocol) introduced a distinct architectural layer.
 The router contract accepts native payment when the fee-token field is empty and otherwise accepts an ERC-20 fee token, while the on-ramp records the actual fee token and amount.
 Chainlink’s CCIP billing documentation states that CCIP supports fee payment in LINK and in alternative assets, including native gas tokens and wrapped versions.
-The maintained public docs API currently exposes Ethereum mainnet support with GHO, LINK, WETH, and ETH, while the local docs source shows that the underlying fee-token config is GHO, LINK, and WETH and that the native token symbol is added at response time.
+The maintained public docs API, at the May 4, 2026 refresh, exposed Ethereum mainnet support with GHO, LINK, WETH, and ETH, while the local docs source shows that the underlying fee-token config is GHO, LINK, and WETH and that the native token symbol is added at response time.

 Ethereum mainnet CCIPSendRequested traces show how that interface is exercised.
 Across the observed Base, Arbitrum, and Optimism on-ramp surfaces in the 250,000-block window, exercised fee usage is overwhelmingly WETH-dominant (2,547 WETH rows, 112 GHO rows, 7 LINK rows across 2,666 decoded sends).
 The smaller paths retain their own usage grammar.
 GHO recurs mostly as a self-routed path (109 sender-equal-to-receiver rows out of 112).
 LINK appears in 7 rows across 5 transactions and 4 senders, which leaves it marginal on the exercised fee rail.